Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV: Principles

 The phase shift can be related to surface elevation by geometric methods, which require careful placement of the projector and camera and measurement of the distances involved \citep{Takeda1983, Zappa2009}, or polynomial methods, where images of the fringe pattern projected onto several parallel planes at known heights are used to relate phase shift to surface elevation for each individual pixel.
 There are advantages and disadvantages associated with each family of methods.
-The restrictions imposed by geometric techniques on the alignment of the projector and camera can be difficult to achieve with sufficient accuracy in practice.
-For example, the method of \citet{Takeda1983} requires that the camera exit pupil and the projector inlet pupil be at the same height with respect to the surface, which is not straightforward to achieve in practice, owing partly to the fact that the exact positions of the inlet and exit pupils are not always readily apparent.
-However, if the experimental facility and equipment allow placing the projector and camera far enough from the surface, good accuracy can be achieved with low effort.
+The restrictions imposed by geometric techniques on the alignment of the projector and camera can be difficult to achieve with sufficient accuracy.
+For example, the method of \citet{Takeda1983} requires that the camera entrance pupil and the projector exit pupil be at the same height with respect to the surface, which is not straightforward to achieve in practice, owing partly to the fact that their exact positions are not always readily apparent.
+That said, if the facility allows placing the projector and camera far enough from the surface, good accuracy can be achieved with minimal effort.

 Polynomial methods for surface reconstruction from phase shift, on the other hand, avoid the strict restrictions on placement of camera and projector, but require images of the fringe pattern on several planes at known heights.
 Further, the calibration is valid only over the area covered by the calibration plate.
 In this study we used a second-order polynomial calibration, discussed further in Sec.~\ref{sec:Calibration}.
 For a review of calibration methods in FPP, see \citet{Feng2021}.